-Exhibits officer - is responsible for ensuring that all pieces of physical evidence are properly bagged, recorded and processed (documents, clothing, weapons etc).
-Will take especial care to avoid contamination of evidence.
-Will also decide which exhibits need to be sent to forensic laboratories and in what order, and works closely with other people including Scenes of Crimes Officers, scientific experts and scene photographers.
+Exhibits Officer - is responsible for ensuring that all pieces of physical evidence are properly bagged, recorded and processed (documents, clothing, weapons, etc.) Will take especial care to avoid contamination of evidence.
+Will also decide the exhibits that need to be sent to forensic laboratories and in what order and works closely with other people, including Scenes of Crime Officers, scientific experts and scene photographers.